Periods

 Starting your periods

 About a year after your body starts puberty, your periods will start.
-The normal range for starting your period is anywhere between the age of 8 and 14, and the average age is 11.
-If it hasn’t started by the time you turn 16, you can speak with your GP or School Health Nurse.
+The normal range for starting is between 8 and 14.
+The average age is 11.

 Instant Expert: Read all about puberty and your periods on the NHS website.